JacobMadeley/cp3407-project-v2024/user_stories/user_story_park_package.md

 * Darcy Kemp: 2 days

 ## Assumptions (if any):
-Relevant room status may mean different things based on who you are.
+Park deals will be negotiated by the hotel and added by the hotel Prices may need to be recalculated for booking length

-## Description: e.g. The web page will show available theme park packages and options to select from.
+## Description: The web page will show available theme park packages and options to select from.

 ## Tasks

 1. Task 1, Estimation XX days
-2. ...
+2. Design UI
+3. Create a Table layout for Theme=Parks
+4. Find/Create dummy data
+5. Factor in park selection to booking cost

 # UI Design: